 Another effective way to make your presentation sensory-friendly is to include something participants have to do with their hands.
 A tactile activity.
 This can be something as simple as asking participants to write down a list of words in response to a question.
 Another example is to ask the group to draw something.
 Have fun and create a group drawing with an online whiteboard.
 A tactile activity helps your team absorb the information and stay engaged.

 Lastly, send meeting notes out at the end of the presentation for work.
 That gives the team the opportunity to review all the material and learn more from your presentation.

 Include bio breaks

 In online learning spaces, a lot of presenters forget to give breaks during their meetings for people to stretch, get water, eat or just step away from their screen momentarily.
 Always include breaks in presentations longer than 60 minutes.

 During this break, you should encourage participants to stand up and stretch if needed.
 It is important to break up long periods of sitting.
 You could even consider running a quick moving exercise during your meeting.
 For example, have everyone do a seated yoga pose.
 Alternatively, have everyone stand and stretch together.

-Additionally, let your team know they can take breaks to get a drink, use the bathroom, or the like.
+Additionally, let your team know they can take breaks to get a drink, use the toilet, or the like.
 Your team may feel reluctant to leave a meeting if they are not told they can do so.
 Let them know when a scheduled break is coming and stick to it!
-Feeling hunger, thirst or having the urge to use the bathroom can lead to sensory overload.
+Feeling hunger, thirst or having the urge to use the toilet can lead to sensory overload.
 On a work call, create an expectation whereby participants can send the team leader a direct message that they are taking a personal bio break.

 Provide adequate time for questions